A new way to test the Cosmological Principle: measuring our peculiar velocity and the large scale anisotropy independently: Conclusions

 There are several directions in which this work can be taken further.
 For example, one might consider multiple flux measurements of each source at different frequencies as an additional property.
 Since the spectral index is not constant over the full frequency range, and the Doppler boost depends on the spectral index, the kinematic contributions also enter differently in weighted dipoles constructed with flux measurements at different frequencies.
-From our analysis in the present paper, this, or any other measured source property which transforms in a well defined way under boosts, is able to yield measurements of both, the intrinsic dipole and our velocity with respect to the mean rest frame of the sources independently.
+From our analysis in the present paper, this, or any other measured source property which transforms in a well defined way under boosts, is able to yield measurements of both, the intrinsic dipole of the source distribution and our velocity with respect to the mean rest frame of the sources independently.
 It may also be interesting to investigate the potential of weighted multipoles instead of only a weighted dipole.
 In this paper we concentrated on extracting the observer velocity, which dominates in the dipole.
 Applying the weighting scheme to higher multipoles may allow us to measure other quantities that dominate on smaller angular scales.

 \acknowledgments We thank Carlos Bengaly, Charles Dalang and Subir Sarkar for useful discussions.
+We also thank the anonymous referee for a helpful report.
 TN acknowledges support from Jochen Weller and financial support from the Swiss-European Mobility Programme and the Cusanuswerk.
 RD and MK acknowledge funding from the Swiss National Science Foundation (SNSF).
 HP acknowledges support from the SNSF via Ambizione grant PZ00P2\_179934.
 We acknowledge the use of NumPy~\cite{numpy}, SciPy~\cite{scipy}, Astropy~\cite{astropy1,astropy2}, healpy~\cite{healpy1}, HEALPix~\cite{healpy2} and Mathematica~\cite{mathematica}.
 Plots have been produced with Matplotlib~\cite{matplotlib}.

-\section{General Relativistic Number Count Dipole}
+\section{General relativistic number count dipole}

 Here, we explicitly show that a fully general relativistic expression of the kinematic dipole is equivalent to the special relativistic expression to first order in the absence of redshift information.
-We start with the formula for the general relativistic redshift dependent amplitude of the kinematic dipole in the observed galaxy distribution given in \cite{Maartens:2017qoa} (see also \cite{Bonvin:2011bg,Challinor:2011bk,DiDio:2013bqa})
+We start with the formula for the general relativistic redshift dependent amplitude of the kinematic dipole in the observed galaxy distribution given in \cite{Maartens:2017qoa} (see also \cite{Bonvin:2011bg,Challinor:2011bk,DiDio:2013bqa,Scaccabarozzi_2018,Bertacca:2019wyg})

 with the evolution bias

 and the magnification bias

 Only first order terms are included.
 A dot refers to a derivative with respect to physical time and $r$ is the comoving radial distance. $a=(1+z)^{-1}$ is the scale factor and $H=\dot{a}/a$ the Hubble parameter. ${\Ncurl(z,>F)=\int_{L(z,F)}^\infty \mathrm{d}L' n_s(z,L')}$ is the background comoving number density of sources with flux exceeding $F$.
 It is given by integrating the luminosity function $n_s(z,L')$ over the range of luminosities that are observed with a flux larger than $F$.
 A perfect flux-limited telescope would observe ${\mathrm{d}N/(\mathrm{d}\Omega\mathrm{d}z) \defined}\, {\nbar(z,>F) =}\, {(r^2 a^3 /H) \Ncurl(z,>F)}$ sources per solid angle and per redshift.
 We rewrite the evolution bias in terms of $\nbar$, also making the dependence on the redshift explicit by introducing partial derivatives with respect to $z$ and $L$